Sumi-hope/Getting-and-Cleaning-Data-Course-Project/README.md

 3. CodeBook.md
 4. tidydata.txt  (output from 'run_analysis.R' script)
 ### Data Information
-The data used in this project was collected from 30 subjects who performed 6 activities with Samsung Galaxy S smartphone wore on the waist.
+The data used in this project was collected from 30 subjects who performed 6 activities with Samsung Galaxy S smartphone worn on the waist.
 The data for this project can be found here : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip